jja/groovy-jja-extensions/README.md

 # groovy-jja-extensions

-My Groovy extensions to standard classes.
+Some Groovy extensions to standard classes.

 * some String utilities

+See LICENSE.txt